doug3236/ScannerReflFix/README.md

 # ScannerReflFix
-Model and remove large area glare from Epson V850 reflection scanns
+Model and remove large area glare from Epson V850 reflection scans

 This program is designed to address a major issue of the Epson V850 scanner caused by re-reflected light.
 In short, very light portions of a scanned image reflect large amounts of light back to the frosted surfaces